Glossary of package terms

 Another package that your package relies on.
 If your package wants to import code from some other package, that package must be a dependency.
 Dependencies are specified in your package’s pubspec and described in Pub Dependencies.

 To see the dependencies used by a package, use

-Entrypoint is used to mean two things.
-In the general context of Dart, it is a Dart library that is directly invoked by a Dart implementation.
+In the general context of Dart, an entrypoint is a Dart library that is directly invoked by a Dart implementation.
 When you